jackokaiser/vanlab/content/blogs/functional.md

 </div>

 We have also started the process to immatriculate the van as the camper.
-The first step will be checking our gas system - finger crossed.
+The first step will be checking our gas system - fingers crossed.